stolostron/rhacm-docs/console/vwt_search.md

 Your search results are grouped by `kind` and each resource `kind` is grouped in a table.
 You can reorder the data in the tables by selecting the row and column headings.

-You can use a search that was saved in the {{site.data.keyword.gui}} by entering the `savedsearches` command and selecting the search that you want to run. **Remember:** You cannot save a search directly that you created in the {{site.data.keyword.kui}}.
+You can use a search that was saved in the console by entering the `savedsearches` command and selecting the search that you want to run. **Remember:** You cannot save a search directly that you created in the {{site.data.keyword.kui}}.